Thursday, June 13 at 11:15 a.m.

 Setting the Table for Building Decarbonization

 Many states are advancing innovative new policies like clean heat standards and zero-emission heating equipment standards to decarbonize existing buildings.
 This session will review state policy options for existing building decarbonization and discuss state efforts to pursue multiple building decarbonization strategies in tandem.
-Panelists will explore how cutting-edge policies can work together to support the market transition to zero-emission buildings and how they must address equity and affordability.
+Participants will explore how cutting-edge policies can work together to support the market transition to zero-emission buildings and how they must address equity and affordability.

 Emily Levin, Senior Policy Advisor, NESCAUM